MrDHat/website/content/posts/employee-to-entrepreneur.md

 Adapting to a role with less autonomy was one of the hardest parts of this journey.
 As an entrepreneur, I was used to making all the decisions; suddenly, I was in a role where my influence was limited.
 At times, it felt like wearing the "chains of Olympus"—bound by the constraints of hierarchy and process.

 Yet, there were moments of liberation.
 For the first time in years, I could focus solely on building, free from the pressures of fundraising, hiring, and running the business.
-This duality—feeling both constrained and relieved—was a constant during my transition.
+This duality—feeling both constrained and relieved, was a constant during my transition.

+One of the biggest adjustments was recognizing that my role in a corporate job required more focus and specialization.
+As an entrepreneur, I was used to wearing multiple hats—handling strategy, execution, and team management all at once.
+In a larger organization, I had to embrace the value of collaboration and trust in others’ expertise, which was both humbling and liberating.
+This shift taught me to channel my adaptability and decision-making skills into areas where they made the most impact.

 ## A Work in Progress